-- Develop a mutual understanding of intentions, rights, and responsibilities in the education of citizen, designer, and promoter, client and user.
+Develop a mutual understanding of intentions, rights, and responsibilities in the education of citizen, designer, and promoter.

-- Foster a planning process which facilitates discussion and transparent decision making.
+Foster a planning process which facilitates discussion and transparent decision making.

-- Devise regulatory systems to foster user responsiveness, cultural coherence, and small-scaled intervention.
+Devise regulatory systems to foster user responsiveness, cultural coherence, and small-scaled intervention.